Car Accident and Personal Injury Attorneys Can Help

 2. Collect information

 Make a conscious effort to collect as much information as possible from the scene of the accident.
 This includes contact and insurance information for the at-fault driver, any information of people who could serve as potential witnesses, and photographs of the scene of the accident as well as photos of any visible injuries you may have sustained.
+Your car accident attorney may need this information.

 If the driver is still visibly intoxicated and you do not feel comfortable approaching them, ask the police to obtain their information once they arrive.
 Additionally, make sure to ask the police for the claim number of their accident report so you can request a copy of it when it becomes available.